(Pocket-lint) - When Batman: Arkham Asylum first came out it redefined superhero games.

 Batgirl (Barbara Gordon, who was previously Oracle) is the most like Batman himself, with an array of martial art skills.

 Red Hood is also a former Robin, Jason Todd, who is more fond of using guns and tech to get his way.
-He's also the biggest indication that Gotham Knights is not set in the Arkham universe, as Todd turned out to be the eponymous Arkham Knight in that timeline.
+His appearance provides further proof that Gotham Knights is not set in the Arkham universe, as Todd turned out to be the eponymous Arkham Knight in that timeline.

-Finally, Robin, Tim Drake, is more stealth focused than the others.
+Finally, a more recent Robin, Tim Drake, is more stealth focused than the others.

-They will have to take on several key villains from the comic books, including Mr Freeze (seen in the gameplay walkthrough below) and the shadowy figures of the Court of Owls.
+They will have to take on several key villains from the comic books, including Mr Freeze (seen in the gameplay walkthrough below) and, as revealed in the latest trailer, the shadowy figures of the Court of Owls.

 Gothams Knights gameplay